Calendar icon February 23, 2026

 Social media is a key part of any modern digital marketing strategy.
 After all, any time someone likes, shares, or comments on your social posts, it helps spread the word about your company.

-Sharing interesting articles, local news, or industry news helps boost your online presence and build your reputation as an engaged and knowledgeable property management company.
+Sharing interesting articles, local news, or industry updates helps boost your online presence and build your reputation as an engaged and knowledgeable property management company.

-Now, social media won't directly boost your search rankings overnight.
-In fact, it's a very long-term play.
-But it's a great way to build your reputation as a helpful resource and increase interest in your services, which indirectly helps your SEO efforts in the long run.
+Social media won't directly boost your search rankings overnight, but it's a great way to build your reputation as a helpful resource and increase interest in your services, which helps your SEO efforts in the long run.

-7. Incentivize customers to get reviews on your business profile
+7. How to incentivize customer reviews on your business profile

 Search engines like Google value websites with lots of positive, recent reviews.
 It shows your business is active, trustworthy, and provides a good experience.
 Essentially, they're online testimonials that tell Google your business deserves a top spot in search results.